dont-touch-my-mushroom/zurichimproshows/README.md

 # TO-DOs

+- [ ] Change icon
+- [ ] change page title
+- [ ] check carousel and header.
+Not deployed?
+- [ ] carousel images
+- [ ] carousel texts
+- [ ] website and Instagram links.
+Not good in mobile
+- [ ] Instagram link in form: make sure it's clear
+- [ ] explanation about mixer shows
+- [ ] make sure the description can be rendered as markdown
 - add pagination for the list?
 - limit the past festival carousel to 10 events?
 - improve first carusel (low priority)